RyanCCollins/ios-interview/iOS Dry Interview.md

 }

-// New we can access the properties via the actorNameLabel.text = Actor.sharedInstance().actorName
+// Now we can access the properties via the actorNameLabel.text = Actor.sharedInstance().actorName

 // And save a new Actor like so